Making Stained Glass – Leaded Panels

 |4a.
 How To Cut Glass in 5 easy ways.
 Cut any shape you like after learning these foundation skills.

-Packed with labeled photos and including a troubleshooting section.
+Packed with labelled photos and including a troubleshooting section.

 Includes stretching the came and expert troubleshooting tips.